lorestudios/wiki-lorecraft/docs/documentation/plugins.md

     iconText="🛠️"
     title="Arceon"
     text="Arceon is made by the amazing Arcaniax to help bring more advanced tools to FAWE and FAVS including loft, spike, and more..."
   />
   <CustomFeatureBox
     iconText="🛠️"
+    title="Builder Utilities"
+    text="FastAsyncWorldEdit (FAWE) is the main build tool for most Minecraft builders and is actively developed by the amazing team at Intellectual Sites"
+  />
+  <CustomFeatureBox
+    iconText="🛠️"